JosipTadic/CryptoInfo/README.md

 Heighest and lowest lines with values can be shown

-Interval and start dates can be changed, not every combination is allowed
+Interval and start dates can be changed, not every combination is allowed(can't show 30 day interval in last 7 days for example)

-Additional info is shown below
+Additional info is shown below charts

 ### Screenshots: